 Research background

-The prevalence of cardiovascular diseases especially heart failure continues to rise worldwide.
-In heart failure increasing levels of circulating atrial natriuretic peptide (ANP) and brain natriuretic peptide (BNP) are associated with a worsening of heart failure and a poor prognosis.
+The prevalence of cardiovascular diseases, especially heart failure, continues to rise worldwide.
+In heart failure, increasing levels of circulating atrial natriuretic peptide (ANP) and brain natriuretic peptide (BNP) are associated with worsening heart failure and poor prognosis.

 Research motivation

-ANP and BNP play an important role in homeostasis but trials with BNP and ANP infusion showed disappointing results for unknown reasons.
+ANP and BNP play an important role in homeostasis, but trials with BNP and ANP infusion showed disappointing results for unknown reasons.

 Research objectives

-The aim of this study was to evaluate whether BNP acts as a partial agonist and inhibit the effect of ANP.
+The aim of this study was to evaluate whether BNP acts as a partial agonist and inhibits the effect of ANP.

 Research methods

-In this study the effect of natriuretic peptides (ANP and BNP) on human pulmonary arteries was evaluated by cumulative addition to the myograph.
+In this study, the effect of natriuretic peptides (ANP and BNP) on human pulmonary arteries was evaluated by cumulative addition to the myograph.

 Research results

-Both ANP and BNP act as pulmonary vasodilators although ANP found to be more potent and efficacious than BNP.
-Also the addition of BNP reduced the efficacy of ANP
+Both ANP and BNP act as pulmonary vasodilators, although ANP was found to be more potent and efficacious than BNP.
+Also, the addition of BNP reduced the efficacy of ANP.

 Research conclusions

-The study confirms that BNP inhibits the effects of ANP and acts a partial agonist.
+The study confirms that BNP inhibits the effects of ANP, and acts as a partial agonist.
 These findings also explained the disappointing results associated with the ANP and BNP infusion trials.

 Research perspectives

-Further studies are needed to validate the results of this study and to evaluate the possibility of clinical beneficial role BNP antagonist for heart failure treatment.
+Further studies are needed to validate the results of this study, and to evaluate the possibility of the clinical beneficial role of BNP antagonists for heart failure treatment.

 REFERENCES